She was exceptionally beautiful, with what Michael Powell

 Photograph courtesy of Rosalind Knight

 On stage she achieved her "big moment" when chosen to play opposite Gerald Du Maurier in Fame at the St James's Theatre, a production which ran for more than 100 performances.
-Matters were not helped when both Nora and Francis were screen tested in New York by Warner brother and Nora was offered a contract and a trip to Hollywood, and Francis wasn't.
+Matters were not helped when both Nora and Francis were screen tested in New York by Warner Brothers.
+Nora was offered a contract and a trip to Hollywood, and Francis was not.

 In the same year, 1931, Nora was on stage in The Ninth Man with Rex Harrison and a former racing driver from Australia called Edward Ashley Cooper.
 She fell for Edward and it was their relationship which eventually brought the marriage to an end.
 Francis had already agreed to their separation on friendly terms, but when he heard she was in love with somebody else his attitude hardened and a court case ensued to determine access for Nora to see her son.
 Ever since moving to London Nora had lived in the Golders Green area of North London, but now she moved into a flat in Chesham Mews, Belgravia, and eventually married Edward at Marylebone Register Office.
 Francis subsequently remarried, to another beautiful actress, Margot Grahame, and he and Nora kept in touch over the years.
 He went on to appear in some memorable films such as Mutiny On The Bounty (1935), Olivier's Henry V (1944) - as the Duke of Orleans - The Wicked Lady (1945), and with Nora in Christopher Columbus (1949).
 He died in 1951 at the age of 52.
 Nora attended the funeral.